 - 325ml of luke warm water

-- Semolina (For helping the pizza slide into the oven on the pizza shovel)
+- Semolina (Not in the dough, but tor helping the pizza slide into the oven on the pizza shovel)

-Blend all ingredients and kneed properly.
+Blend all ingredients except Semolina and kneed properly.
 Pull and fold movements.

 Cut into 4 pieces and create dough balls.
 Set aside under damp cloth to rise for at about two hours (keep out of direct sun, best inside the house).

-Favorite toppings: Tomatosauce with rosemary, Cheese is a good mozzarella, Fresh basil, Roasted garlic and sundried tomatoes and small bits of anschovies.
+Tomatosauce with rosemary, A good mozzarella, fresh basil, roasted garlic, sundried tomatoes and small bits of anchovies.

 Around 1 hour before baking, you can prepare the pizza crusts.
-You can take the large cutting boards outside and work outside on the marble table on the terrace.
+Take the large cutting boards from the kitchen and bring to the eseccatoio or the outdoor kitchen on the terrace.